dask/dask/docs/source/remote-data-services.rst

    df = dd.read_parquet('s3://bucket/path',
                         storage_options={'anon': True, 'use_ssl': False})

-Further details on how to provide configuration for the main back-ends is listed next, but further details can be found in the docs pages of the relavant back-end.
+Details on how to provide configuration for the main back-ends are listed next, but further details can be found in the documentation pages of the relevant back-end.

 Each back-end has additional installation requirements and may not be available at runtime.
-The dictionary ``fsspec.registry`` contains the currently imported file systems, and to see which backends ``fsspec`` knows how to import, you can do
+The dictionary ``fsspec.registry`` contains the currently imported file systems.
+To see which backends ``fsspec`` knows how to import, you can do

 .. code-block:: python